narasimhanc21/javascript-interview-questions/javascript-questions2.md

   passed two parameters; the first is a function callback and other is just a number.

-When fn() is called inside method , which was passed the function as a parameter at the global level, this.length will have access to var length = 10 (declared globally) not length = 5 as defined in Object obj .

-	Now, we know that we can access any number of arguments in a JavaScript function using the arguments[] array.
+When fn() is called inside method , which was passed the function as a parameter at the global level, this.length will have access to var length = 10 (declared globally) not length = 5 as defined in Object obj .Now, we know that we can access any number of arguments in a JavaScript function using the arguments[] array.
 Hence arguments[0]() is nothing but calling fn() .
 Inside fn now, the scope of this function becomes the arguments array, and logging the length of arguments[] will return 2 .

 Consider the following code.
 What will the output be, and why?
-	(function () {
+	`(function () {
 		try {
 			throw new Error();
 		} catch (x) {